ResilientEcosystem/blog/_posts/2023-02-01-UsingPythonSDK.md

 Start the KV servers with the example script.
 This script uses the example/kv_config.config file.
   > sh example/start_kv_server.sh

+# Running Crow Service
+We use Crow, a C++ framework for creating HTTP or Websocket web services to build endpoints to connect our SDK to NexRes.

+In another terminal shell after starting KV Server build the crow service:
+  > bazel build sdk_client/crow_service_main

+Run the binary to start the service:
+  > bazel-bin/sdk_client/crow_service_main example/kv_client_config.config sdk_client/server_config.config

+You will see this if success:
+  > (2022-12-19 06:12:02) [INFO    ] Crow/master server is running at http://0.0.0.0:18000 using 16 threads
+  > (2022-12-19 06:12:02) [INFO    ] Call `app.loglevel(crow::LogLevel::Warning)` to hide Info level logs

 # Validation
 todo